EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Conclusions and Future Directions

 \paragraph*{Future Directions:} Although EvoSort has proven effective on single-node systems with very large arrays, several promising avenues remain for future research: \begin{enumerate} \item \textbf{Distributed and Multi-node Sorting:} Extending EvoSort to operate in distributed environments using frameworks like Message Passing Interface (MPI) would enable it to tackle even larger datasets that exceed the memory capacity of a single node.
 Such an extension could incorporate inter-node communication and data partitioning strategies, further enhancing scalability. \item \textbf{GPU Acceleration:} Integrating GPU-accelerated sorting kernels into EvoSort could provide additional performance improvements.
 A future version of EvoSort might include a decision mechanism—guided by the GA—to determine whether a GPU-based implementation of LSD radix sort or mergesort would be more beneficial under given conditions \citep{Sanders2004,Oliphant2007}. \item \textbf{Multi-objective Optimization:} Currently, EvoSort’s GA optimizes solely for sorting speed.
 However, real-world applications often require balancing multiple objectives, such as minimizing energy consumption or memory footprint.
 Employing multi-objective GAs could enable EvoSort to optimize across several dimensions simultaneously, making it even more adaptable for power-constrained or resource-limited HPC environments \citep{Deb2001,Deb2002,Eiben2003}. \item \textbf{Dynamic Workload Adaptation:} Future work could also focus on developing methods for dynamic parameter adaptation in real-time, allowing EvoSort to adjust its configuration on-the-fly in response to changing workload characteristics or system performance metrics.
 This could further enhance its utility in environments with fluctuating loads \citep{Mitchell1996,Sutter2005}. \end{enumerate}

-\paragraph*{Final Remarks:} Overall, EvoSort exemplifies how evolutionary metaheuristics can be effectively integrated with traditional parallel algorithms to address the challenges of modern high-performance computing.
+\paragraph*{Final Remarks:} \raj{Overall, EvoSort exemplifies how evolutionary metaheuristics can be effectively integrated with traditional parallel algorithms to address the challenges of modern high-performance computing.
 By automating the tuning process, EvoSort not only reduces the complexity of achieving optimal performance but also demonstrates significant scalability and adaptability across a wide range of data sizes.
-The promising results and future research directions outlined in this paper underscore the potential of GA-based approaches in revolutionizing the way we handle large-scale sorting tasks in the era of big data and exascale computing.

-In summary, EvoSort offers a compelling template for combining evolutionary optimization with parallel computing.
-Its ability to adaptively tune key parameters in response to both data and hardware variations marks a significant step forward in the development of intelligent, self-optimizing algorithms for contemporary HPC applications \citep{Holland1975,Goldberg1989,Deb2001,Deb2002,Mitchell1996}.
+EvoSort offers a compelling template for combining evolutionary optimization with parallel computing, with its ability to adaptively tune key parameters in response to both data and hardware variations marking a significant step forward in the development of intelligent, self-optimizing algorithms for contemporary HPC applications.
+The promising results and future research directions outlined in this paper underscore the potential of GA-based approaches in revolutionizing the way we handle large-scale sorting tasks in the era of big data and exascale computing \citep{Holland1975,Goldberg1989,Deb2001,Deb2002,Mitchell1996}.}

-\section{Data Availability Statement}
+\section{Data availability statement}

-In our experiments, the large arrays are generated using NumPy's \texttt{np.random.randint} function.
-To ensure that the data distribution is exactly reproducible, we set a fixed random seed using \texttt{np.random.seed(seed)} before generating the arrays.
-For any given array of size \( n \), each element \( x_i \) is drawn from a uniform distribution over the interval \([-10^9, +10^9]\).
-Mathematically, this is represented as:

-Using a fixed seed guarantees that the same sequence of random numbers is produced on every run, which makes our experiments fully reproducible.

-All generated datasets, as well as the corresponding sorting outputs and performance metrics, are produced at runtime.